-- You should not settle with a couple of interesting “facts” but with dozens of well-contrasted ones.
+- You should not settle for a couple of interesting “facts” but with dozens of well-contrasted facts.

-- How are you going to discard the irrelevant information?
+- How are you going to discard irrelevant information?

 These questions have not an immediate answer.

-The answer will depend completely on the market analyzed, the methodology employed, and the conclusions obtained.
+- The answer will depend on the market analyzed, the methodology employed, and the conclusions obtained.

-There are two common analysis approaches when researching a certain market:
+There are two common analytical approaches when researching a given market: